 Throw enough water at any waterproof fabric and it’ll eventually appear to soak in.
 Fortunately for the jacket, it’s simply overpowering the exterior’s ability to bead it off…but there’s a middle membrane later that kept that from getting through.

 The Storm+ Thermal Bib Tight had legs long enough to fit most riders 6’2″ and under.
 If I were any taller, the gap between hem and shoe top would be a bit much.
 Considering most winter shoes are high-tops, or that shoe covers run high, these were fine.
-And the bib straps’ length was perfect…kept things in place, but easy enough to pull down for road-side pitstops.
+And the bib straps’ length was perfect…kept things in place, but easy enough to pull down for roadside pitstops.

 The chamois on these is an Elastic Interface Road Performance Force 8+ hour chamois…which is a mouthful, and a darn good chamois.
 It remained very comfortable.
 It also remained dry, thanks to zoned waterproof laminate fabric in the “wet out” areas that would get sprayed or pelted with rain.

 The rest (all of it, actually) gets DWR coating, which tried its best in my freezing rain ride.
 For “normal” riding with a bit of drizzle, they’d be fine.
-They remained warm enough even in the rain, which surprised me since they’re not that thick, but just the right amount of warm for East coast days down to 40º-ish.
+They remained warm enough even in the rain, which surprised me since they’re not that thick, but just the right amount of warmth for East coast days down to 40º-ish.

-The thermal bib tights typically run $187 (check sale price), and they have bib knickers with 3/4 length legs for milder days when you still want some protection.
+The thermal bib tights typically run for $187 (check sale price), and they have bib knickers with 3/4 length legs for milder days when you still want some protection.
 Overall, these are now in my regular rotation thanks to the powerful combination of great fit, great performance, and great looks.

 Disclosure: Some of these links are affiliate links that may earn a small commission for Bikerumor if you click on them and buy something.
 This helps support our work here without costing you anything extra.
 You can learn more about how we make money here.
 Thanks!